surya0830/quantum-safe-data-pipelines/README.md

    ```

 See `docs/paper/paper.md` for the research paper draft and `notebooks/benchmarks.ipynb` for interactive experiments.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### Educational and Research Use

+**Important:** This project includes educational implementations and stubs of post-quantum cryptographic algorithms (Kyber, Dilithium, SPHINCS+) for research and benchmarking purposes.
+These implementations are **NOT intended for production use** and have not undergone security audits.

+For production deployments requiring post-quantum cryptography:
+- Use audited, standards-compliant implementations from trusted sources
+- Refer to the [NIST Post-Quantum Cryptography Standardization](https://csrc.nist.gov/projects/post-quantum-cryptography) project
+- Consider using [liboqs](https://github.com/open-quantum-safe/liboqs) (MIT licensed) which provides production-ready PQC implementations

+### Third-Party Dependencies

+This project uses several open-source dependencies:
+- **liboqs** (MIT License) - Production-ready post-quantum cryptography library
+- **Apache Spark/PySpark** (Apache License 2.0) - Distributed data processing
+- **NumPy, Pandas, Matplotlib** (BSD licenses) - Data analysis and visualization
+- See `requirements.txt` for complete dependency list with respective licenses

 ### Optional: enable real PQC backend (experimental)